deemoe404/NanoSite/wwwroot/post/main_en.md

 ## Quick Start in 5 minutes

+> ⚠️ Note: `JSON` does not support comments.
+The comments in these examples are for explanation only; remove them in real files.

 1) Go to the [repository page](https://github.com/deemoe404/NanoSite).
 2) Click the green **Use this template** button in the top right.
 3) Select **Create a new repository** and name it whatever you like.